Compare any two graphics cards:

 Pixel Rate

-The GeForce RTX 3050 will be a bit (approximately 20%) more effective at FSAA than the GeForce GTX 1050 Ti, and should be able to handle higher screen resolutions better. (explain)
+The GeForce RTX 3050 is just a bit (about 20%) more effective at full screen anti-aliasing than the GeForce GTX 1050 Ti, and also should be capable of handling higher screen resolutions more effectively. (explain)

 GeForce RTX 3050 49664 Mpixels/sec